murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

 > cp denovojob.sh refmapjob.sh
 >```
 >
 > • Open `refmapjob.sh` using a text editor.
-Adjust the number of threads/cpus to 2, adjust the running time to `10mn`, and the job output to `refmap.log` instad of `denovo.log`.
+Adjust the job name, adjust the number of threads/cpus to 2, adjust the running time to `10mn`, and the job output to `refmap.log` instad of `denovo.log`.
 Most importantly, replace the `denovo_map.pl` command with your `ref_map.pl` command.
 >
 > • Save it, and run the job: `sbatch refmapjob.sh`
 {: .challenge}